A list of characters that have appeared within the How It Should Have Ended internet parody series.

-Stan Lee: She's trying not to fall to her death you idiot!
+Stan Lee: She's trying not to fall to her death, you idiot!
 Why don't you show a little concern?
-What is it with fathers being completely brainless in this script?
+What is it with fathers being completely brainless in this picture?

 - Hand Wave: He does one when discussing with Superman and Batman at the Café.Superman: You save planets?

 Doctor: All the time, yes.

 Superman: My planet exploded, so what's the deal?

 Doctor: Ah yes, Krypton.
 Sorry about that, fixed point in time, I couldn't interfere.
 Very difficult to explain.